dipen-yadav/Cross-Lingual-NER-Hindi-Nepali/README.md

 # Cross-Lingual Named Entity Recognition between Hindi and Nepali

 This repository hosts the code and resources for conducting cross-lingual transfer learning experiments focused on Named Entity Recognition (NER) between Hindi and Nepali.
-This work forms part of a research study aimed at evaluating the effectiveness of pre-trained multilingual BERT models in both monolingual and cross-lingual contexts, with a particular focus on the linguistic similarities and differences between Hindi and Nepali.
+This work forms part of a research study aimed at evaluating the effectiveness of pre-trained multilingual BERT models in monolingual and cross-lingual contexts, focusing on the linguistic similarities and differences between Hindi and Nepali.

 ## Overview

-The core objective of this project is to explore the potential of cross-lingual transfer learning to improve NER performance in a resource-limited language like Nepali by leveraging models pre-trained on a resource-abundant language such as Hindi.
+The core objective of this project is to explore the potential of cross-lingual transfer learning to improve NER performance in a resource-limited language like Nepali by leveraging models pre-trained on a relatively resource-abundant language such as Hindi.
 The experiments were conducted using the following pre-trained models:

 - **[BERT Multilingual](https://huggingface.co/google-bert/bert-base-multilingual-cased)**
 - **[DistilBERT Multilingual](https://huggingface.co/distilbert/distilbert-base-multilingual-cased)**